Learn and Build Experience FAQ

 I have already participated in a Learn and Build Experience.
 Can I go on another trip?

-Yes, we are looking for your help!
+Yes!
 You can apply to be a Learn and Build junior leader.
-Information for the 2017 trip will be available winter 2016.
+Information for the 2018 trip will be available fall 2017.

 Where and when do you build?